-ECDIS equipment fitted prior to 2009 will not show Virtual AtoNs until the equipment is upgraded or replaced, which is unlikely under the current “grand-fathering” arrangements.
+ECDIS equipment fitted prior to 2009 will not show Virtual AIS AtoNs until the equipment is upgraded or replaced, which is unlikely under the current “grand-fathering” arrangements.
 There is currently no provision for Virtual AtoNs in S-57, or a symbol in S-52, but this is capable of implementation.
 However, even when Virtual AtoNs are reflected in S-57 and S-52, existing ECDIS will only show an orange “?” upon encountering a Virtual AtoN object in the ENC database.
 The orange “?” can be interrogated for further detail.

 The MKD should display AIS AtoNs, including the virtual flag, but it is known that some MKDs do not meet this requirement.

+One of the risks associated with virtual AtoN, when it is used to replace a physical AtoN, is that the mariner ignores virtual AtoN information as it does not physically exists.

+Although virtual AtoN is not intended to replace physical AtoN in most of cases, there is a risk that many service providers will take advantage of relatively low cost of virtual AtoN to replace physical ones unless the decision is taken by a competent authority based upon a proper risk assessment.

+One consideration to be taken into account when using virtual AtoN is how much information is presented to the mariners, for example, if a waterway is properly marked on the radar and ECDIS, adding virtual AtoN to mark the limits can be considered “too much” information presented to the mariners for the same object.

 Limitations

-In the short to medium term Virtual AtoN will not be visible on the displays of many ships and, if visible, the symbols may differ from one display to another.

-Other limitations include:
+Limitations include:

 GNSS vulnerability;